→ THURSDAY 25/4• 18h exhibition and book launch

 The Geometry of Sentiment

 “A solo concert, for me,” Butcher explains, “is an opportunity to embrace the uniqueness of each playing and listening situation.
 Over thirty years I have presented solos in concert halls, churches, clubs, pubs, caves, theatres, the Texan desert, French forests, an underground Scottish reservoir, a hollow Japanese mountain, a giant German gasometer and more.
-From the driest rooms to the most extreme resonances.”
+From the driest rooms to the most extreme resonances.
+This has made sense because improvisation allows an especially creative and fluid response to the particular acoustics and atmosphere of different locations."

 → SUNDAY 5/5